leprekon91/fault-guard/docs/rateLimiter.md

 - `reservoir` — optional token bucket count for the interval.
 - `reservoirRefreshIntervalMs` — refill interval for the reservoir.
 - `reservoirRefreshAmount` — amount added on each refill.
+- `reservoirMax` — optional cap for the reservoir when refilling.
+If omitted the reservoir may grow beyond its initial value.

 Events (monitor):